- What's Tisch?

-- Dr. Nicolas Daviaud, Research Scientist
+- Dr. Nicolas Daviaud, PhD

 Dr. Daviaud joined the Tisch MS Research Center of New York in January 2019, after completing his postdoctoral training at the Icahn School of Medicine at Mount Sinai.
 As a postdoctoral fellow, he studied the use of cerebral organoids as a new human model of preterm hypoxic injury, as well as the engraftment of transplanted human cerebral organoids in mouse cortex for neural repair in cases of brain injury or neurodegeneration.

 Dr. Daviaud received his PhD in Neuroscience and his Master's Degree in Science Technology and Health Engineering at the University of Angers, France.
 His thesis work focused on the development and characterization of pharmacologically active microcarriers conveying stem cells for the treatment of neurodegenerative disorders.

 Dr. Daviaud's research at Tisch MSRCNY is directed towards using cerebral organoids as a model of multiple sclerosis and as a new platform to study therapeutic approaches and analyze mechanisms involved in repair/regeneration of brain cells.

 Eric Chen, Nicolas Daviaud, Saud A Sadiq, MD.
 Effect of patient with multiple sclerosis genetic backgroud on cell population in cerebral organoid model.
 Presented at the American Academy of Neurology (AAN) Annual Meeting held April 17-22, 2021